yewin-mm/spring-data-jpa-join-table-example/README.md

     * You can type insert query in your database console.
     * Here you can use database gui tools like [Dbeaver](https://dbeaver.io/).
     * If so, firstly, you need to connect to your database with DBeaver. (if you don't know, see how to connect database with Dbeaver in google)
-    * After that find 'Role' table under posgres schema which will auto create by running application.
+    * After that find 'Role' table under postgres schema which will auto create by running application.
 If you can't find, just click refresh and see again under postgres schema. <br>
         you can add by clicking '+' sign in your 'Role' table or you can run below query in DBeaver console (please go Execute SQL Statement in your DBeaver) like
   ```sh
   insert into role (id, role_name) values (1, 'admin'); insert into role (id, role_name) values (2, 'normal user');